 Israeli security forces arrested Mohammed al-Azza early on July 1 in a raid of his family’s compound at the entrance of Aida Refugee Camp near Bethlehem, al-Azza’s uncle, Nidal al-Azza, told CPJ.
 After al-Azza’s family initially refused to turn over the journalist, soldiers beat and handcuffed several of them, including Nidal.
 Nidal said al-Azza was being held in Ofer prison in the West Bank.

-The Israeli Defense Forces said in a statement to CPJ that al-Azza was “proactively arrested … for questioning due to involvement in violent terror activities.”
+The Israel Defense Forces said in a statement to CPJ that al-Azza was “proactively arrested … for questioning due to involvement in violent terror activities.”
 The IDF said the journalist had physically resisted arrest and IDF forces had to restrain family members after they caused a “large disturbance.”
 An inquiry performed by the force’s commanders concluded “the arrest was carried out properly,” the statement said.

 A judge ordered al-Azza to be released on bail of 1,500 shekels (approximately US$400), but then withdrew the decision after the prosecutor appealed for a 24-hour extension to provide more evidence against the journalist, Nidal told CPJ.
 The prosecution claimed that al-Azza had participated in protests against Israeli security forces and had prior knowledge of them, Nidal said.